Updated December, 2020.

 You will get plenty of practice producing different kinds of documents, building Excel spreadsheets, and managing database information.
 This program is perfect for someone who wants to land a great administrative assistant or receptionist position.

 By graduation, you’ll have an excellent grasp of the office software every employer relies on for daily communications, managing tasks, and organizing information.

 If your answer is yes, you may want to keep your options open with a diploma in Business Administration.
-This program focuses on several key areas of business, and prepares students for entry-level positions in a number of fields:
+This program focuses on several key areas of business and prepares students for a variety of entry-level roles: